- Innovation Hack 2018 -

 Sports betting has a long history, which started as far back as ancient Rome.
 Roman emperors were regular sports bettors and predicting outcomes was one of their favorite pastimes, evolving into an important social activity at the sporting events.

-The expansion in terms of sports, channels, and technologies over the recent centuries has helped sports betting reach literally every corner of the globe – from gladiator fights in the ancient arenas and the classics like horse and dog racing to being able to bet on thousands of different sporting and entertainment events.
-Likewise, the rapid development in technology and broadcasting has allowed sports betting to move from sports venues into bars, betting shops and casinos creating new social hotspots around major cities.
+The expansion in terms of sports, channels, and technologies over the recent centuries has helped sports betting reach literally every corner of the globe.
+Likewise, the rapid development of technology and broadcasting has allowed sports betting to move from sports venues into bars, betting shops and casinos creating new social hotspots around cities.
 Today, people can place bets anywhere and at any time.
 The new millennium saw the introduction of live-betting, which significantly increased the offering and shortened the cycle from a bet placed to bet resolved.
-Punters gain access to real-time odds information, are able to see changes in the odds as they happen and can compare them among different bookmakers.

-One would think this would have been the highest sports betting could reach… but it was not.
 Nowadays punters do not need to wait for real sports events anymore.
 The state-of-the-art technology has made the creation of virtual sports possible, providing punters with a 24/7 short-cycled betting experience that feels like a real betting experience.
-The impressive reality of virtual sports (i.e. virtual soccer, basketball, tennis, horse racing, dog racing and more) is appealing to more and more punters.
-Outside of the traditional sports, a new concept arose over recent years called eSports, presenting a new revenue opportunity for the bookmakers.
-The new generation (millennials) are digitally native with different needs compared to the traditional sports punters.
+Outside of the traditional sports, eSports, betting on professionals playing computer games, emerged a few years back, presenting a new revenue opportunity for the bookmakers.
+The new generation, the Millennials, are digitally native with different needs compared to the traditional sports punters.
 There are more than 205 million people passionate about electronic sports and bookmakers are aware of this potential market.